 Under Florida law, human trafficking is a felony punishable by five-and-a-half years to life in prison.
 The criminal courts and civil courts being separate, criminal cases against people accused of human trafficking do not address compensation for the victims, unless the judge orders the convicted defendants to pay restitution.
 Of course, in cases of human trafficking that involve forced sex work, many people may have benefited financially from the victims’ ordeal, not only participants in the trafficking operation, but also the owners of businesses where the forced sex work occurred, such as hotels.
 A group of women who were trafficked to Collier County and forced to engage in sex work have filed a lawsuit against several hotel chains where they were trafficked.
-If you are a survivor of human trafficking, a Palm Beach County mass torts lawyer can help you seek justice.
+If you are a survivor of human trafficking, a Boca Raton personal injury lawyer can help you seek justice.

 Sex Trafficking Survivors Sue 22 Naples Area Hotels That Derived Financial Gain from Their Abuse

 How many times have you pulled up to a motel and gotten a bad vibe?
 If it is obvious to travelers after just a few minutes that something is amiss at a morel, shouldn’t it be obvious to the facility’s management?